mangrowe/docs/README.md

 ## Tactical Cycles

 They are quarterly following the OKR concept, but can also be, for example, monthly.
-Since the quarterly TACTICAL cycles in one year, it is possible to have 4 cycles.
+Thus, if they are quarterly, in one year, it is possible to have 4 cycles.
 Being monthly, we would have 12 cycles.
 The organization that uses the MOKR is that it will decide the time period of each cycle.

 ## Operational Cycles